nilearn/admin/publications/ohbm_2024/brainhack_project.md

 You can also find an updated list of issues for the Brainhack [here](https://github.com/nilearn/nilearn/issues?q=is:open+is:issue+label:Hackathon)

-Depending upon your comfort level with the package, issues can be filtered as follows:
+Depending upon your comfort level with the package, issues can also be filtered as follows:
 - [Good first issues](https://github.com/nilearn/nilearn/labels/Good%20first%20issue)
 - [Effort: Low](https://github.com/nilearn/nilearn/labels/Effort%3A%20low)
 - [Effort: Medium](https://github.com/nilearn/nilearn/labels/Effort%3A%20medium)